Who we serve

 - In light of continuing public health concerns arising from the COVID-19 pandemic, the John Adams Courthouse is currently open only to attorneys, litigants, and other members of the public attending in-person court proceedings; conducting in-person business with a clerk's office; or conducting business at other offices that are open to the public and housed in the courthouse.

-- Persons seeking entry will be subject to a screening process and required to wear masks or cloth face coverings that cover their nose and mouth at all times while in the courthouse.
+- Persons seeking entry will be subject to a screening process to determine if they have or may have been exposed to COVID-19 and are required to wear masks or cloth face coverings that cover their noses and mouths at all times while in the courthouse.